Construction Collaboration. Cloud Collaboration in Civil Engineering.

 It’s not just about aesthetics, either.
 The creation of a highly collaborative project team allows for the improvement of multiple different parameters when it comes to the outcome of a project, from both the aesthetic and the functional perspectives.
 That being said, improvements to the construction collaboration process on any project can quickly improve the different stages of the project realization, not just the design phase.

-Before collaboration (traditional model)
+Before collaboration in construction industry (traditional model)

 Construction projects have always had an understanding and acceptance of challenges and adversity.
 Delays, disputes, and conflicts are common in this kind of environment with the construction team being forced to compete with others to get a reasonable profit for themselves.